Regina-Cupido-Officium/Writr-with-Yahoo-Color-Palette/README.md

-# Writr-with-Yahoo-Color-Palette
+# Writr-Rev
-Writr is a Blogger Template Hack with Yahoo Color Platte and CodeBlock with SyntaxHighlight
+Writr-Rev is a Blogger Template Hack with Yahoo Color Platte and CodeBlock with SyntaxHighlight